 Description: Funds will be used to purchase a new or used mini excavator with at least a 30HP engine and auxiliary hydraulics to accommodate a thumb.
-Currently, the Park Operations Division rents equipment this nature when absolutely necessary.
+Currently, the Park Operations Division rents equipment of this nature when absolutely necessary.
 There are many times that the staff will improvise rather than rent and work is completed much less efficiently than could be done with a piece of equipment like this.
 A new/used CAT 303.5CR/John Deere 50G/Kubota KX040 mini excavator or another equivalent unit would meet most of our needs and would ensure all jobs are done as efficiently/safely as possible.

 Justification: This equipment is will allow staff to more efficiently, and safely, perform work that they are doing on a regular basis.
-The current practice of borrowing equipment from the Water/Sewer Divisions leave them without equipment for some period of time or, in the case of an emergency, would leave the Park Operations Division with the resources to complete their work.
+The current practice of borrowing equipment from the Water/Sewer Divisions leave them without equipment for some period of time or, without necessary resources in the case of an emergency.

 FUNDING SCHEDULE

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

-\$65,000 - \$65,000 - - -
+\$75,000 \$75,000 - - - -